kdps/kotlin_learn/LGUPlus_XPay.md

         var handler : Handler? = Handler()
     }

-// If you want use Activity
+// If you want to use Activity

 /*